anton-kochev/doc-ai-azure-pipeline/PLAN.md

 - Acceptance: for sample PDFs you get structured blocks + tables with coordinates and confidence scores.

-- **Status: IN PROGRESS** - OcrStageExecutor skeleton exists in orchestrator with TODO comments indicating Azure Document Intelligence integration planned.
-Implementation needed for actual OCR API calls, text/table extraction, and result storage.
+- **Status: IN PROGRESS** - OcrStageExecutor exists in orchestrator with OCR pipeline structure added (commit 0a3ec4a).
+Storage JSON helpers implemented for OCR results.
+Implementation needed for actual Azure Document Intelligence API calls, text/table extraction, and comprehensive result storage.

 ## Pre-processing & normalization